PRIMER-e/senlm/README.md

 ## Contributing

 Before commiting changes run `devtools::check()` to build the package and check for many common problems.
+Also run `pkgdown::build_site()` in order to check that the package website can be built without errors.

 Travis-CI will automatically run `devtools::check()`, rebuild the package website and analyse test coverage each time a commit is pushed to Github.
 However, it will only push changes to the `gh-pages` branch, so it's important that you run `devtools::check()` manually in order to update the package help pages and NAMESPACE.